eth-cscs/sarus/doc/install/installation.rst

     - :ref:`Using the Spack package manager <installation-spack>`
     - :ref:`Installing from source <installation-source>`

+This page documents installations using Spack or from source.
+These installation methods allow more control and customization over how Sarus is built.

-When installing from source or with Spack, make sure that the :doc:`required dependencies </install/requirements>` are available on the system.
+When installing from source, make sure that the :doc:`required dependencies </install/requirements>` are available on the system.

 Whichever procedure you choose, please also read the page about